 Herbal Medicine for Chickens

 When you need to treat all your chickens because of a health challenge you can infuse herbs directly into their water.
 Either add the herbs directly to the waterer or make a strong tea using medicinal herbs and fill the waterer with the herbal tea, diluting it with additional water to the fill line.
+There are several common chicken illnesses where recovery can be assisted with herbal remedies.

 The Homesteader’s Herbal Companion by Amy Fewell